 - Fragmentation of land mainly by gully erosion

 - Increase flooding condition

-- Adverse effect on human health crop and yield
+- Adverse effects on human health crop and yield

 - Destroy soil structure and other physical problems

 - Loss of biodiversity

 - Growing cover crops like cowpea which protect direct effects of raindrops

 - Addition of organic matter to the soil that binds soil particles and reduces soil erosion

 - Afforestation decreases runoff and prevents soil loss